ibm-cloud-docs/cloud-databases/hosting-models.md

 To switch between Shared and Isolated compute, select the model you want, review your resource selection, and switch.
 Switching hosting models does not cause downtime, as this is not a backup and restore migration.
 Instead, the same process is applied as for updates or database instance scaling.
 The database processes will perform a rolling restart, causing existing connections to be dropped.
 Thus, the recommendation is as always to ensure that your application has retry and reconnect logic to immediately re-establish a connection.

+### {{site.data.keyword.databases-for}} hosting model availability
+{: #hosting-models-availability}

+The following table shows which model is available for each database.

 |  | **Shared Compute** | **Isolated Compute**  |
 |-------------------------|---------------------|---------------------|
 | PostgreSQL | ![Checkmark icon](../icons/checkmark-icon.svg)  | ![Checkmark icon](../icons/checkmark-icon.svg)  |